-Here are a few ways in which we can help you on your journey:
+Here are a few ways in which we can help along your journey:

 An IP PBX is certainly an upgrade to a traditional PABX.
-Investing in an IP PBX is usually more expensive than a traditional PBX but the overall Total Cost of Ownership (TCO) is much lower and the core systems do not have a life-span as these are typically software-based which can be upgraded to provide enhanced functionality and stability.
-IP PBX’s also provide advanced features and functionality which can increase productivity and contactability and drive down call and support expenditure.
+Investing in an IP PBX can be more expensive than a traditional PBX but the overall Total Cost of Ownership (TCO) is much lower.
+What’s more, the core systems do not have a life-span as these are typically software-based and can be upgraded to provide enhanced functionality and stability.
+IP PBXs, like 3CX, also provide advanced features and functionality which can increase productivity, mobility and customer satisfaction, and drive down call and support expenditure.

-IP PBX’s can still connect to traditional Telkom lines such as Analogue, ISDN BRI and PRI however to really get the most from your VoIP experience, these systems provide native integration to a VoIP provider by using SIP Trunks.
+IP PBXs can still connect to traditional Telkom lines such as Analogue, ISDN BRI and PRI; however, to really get the most from your VoIP experience, these systems provide native integration to a VoIP provider by using SIP Trunks.
 This limits the number of physical wires required into a company as SIP Trunks can be delivered over most internet connections – even Wireless!
-A true IP PBX provides SIP trunking via activation or license, whilst some traditional PBX’s which have evolved to provide VoIP support on a card which plugs into the PABX and supports a certain amount of concurrent calls (usually in increments of 8 channels).
+A true IP PBX provides SIP trunking via activation or license, whilst some traditional PBXs have evolved to provide VoIP support on a card which plugs into the PABX and supports a certain amount of concurrent calls (usually in increments of 8 channels).

 There are some considerations and additional requirements when implementing a Hosted PBX system such as the type of connectivity that will be used, the hardware required – telephone instruments, the Local Area Network (LAN) configuration, etc – you can read about these by clicking here for our Hosted PBX FAQ’s